 Elevated Command prompt is also proved to be a resource via which you can forcibly trash a file on Windows 10.
 Follow the method.

-- Execute a right tap / click on the Start icon placed at the left corner region of the taskbar and prefer to move off with the choice Command prompt (Admin) recumbent at power user menu.
+- Execute a right tap / click on the Start icon placed at the left corner region of the taskbar and prefer to move off with the choice Command prompt (Admin) recumbent at the Power user menu.

 - Type Del and file name with extension isolated by space after then hit Enter.
 For instance, to remove a file named file example.ext you require writing Del file.ext.
 Otherwise, you could type the path of the file replacing the filename.